soumende1/CarND-Extended-Kalman-Filter-P1/READ.md

 * Steps
 - Ensure all dependencies are present as per [project resources](https://goo.gl/e2kwJT)
 - Follow these the instructions in the [uWebSocketIO starter guide](https://goo.gl/D8hMoa) which includes instructions for setting up   Ubuntu BASH.
-- open Ubuntu Bash and clone the project repository
+- open Ubuntu Bash and clone the project repository- [see below](./images/ubuntu-terminal.PNG)
 - on the command line execute <code>./install-ubuntu.sh</code>
 - build and run according to the instructions in the project repository README